top of page

 Product and Building Materials Ordering ( All ) Terms:

-50 % deposit for materials after sign off of full approved Productions drawings,
+50 % deposit for materials costs after sign-off of fully approved Production drawings,

 When Payment is received Manufacturing Product ordering shall commence.